 "Do you have any news?" one posted on the Fox-Challenge page.
 "All I know is what I read in the news reports online yesterday," answered another.
 "I just happened to see Sylvia's name and it was quite a shock."

 Where the story goes from there is unclear.
 The website the pair set up to cover their expedition -- fox-challenge.de -- offers no closure for friends or followers.
 Instead, it documents only a harrowing journey up the north side of the mountain that ends, as with the Facebook account, at Denali Pass.

-There are indications the climbers might have pushed themselves deep into their physical reserves by the time they reached 18,200, but whether that played a role in what happened after remains unknown.
+There are indications the climbers might have pushed themselves deep into their physical reserves by the time they reached 18,200 feet, but whether that played a role in what happened after remains unknown.

 It is midnight.
 My breath is fast; the legs do not want to climb and walk anymore.
 I look back into the dark night and my eyes search for Sylvia.
 At the last fix rope we made, she took a break.
 Now she might be 200 meters behind me.
 I have no power to scream and the heavy wind would destroy my words anyway.
 My left arm still hold the ice axe but not my hands hold it, just the glove, an icy glove formed by the last hours of climbing up to Brown(e) Tower.